 The wonderful people over at Bob’s Red Mill were kind enough to sponsor this recipe.
 I love supporting local companies!

-We are *finally* getting a break from the crazy heat here in Portland, which means I can actually use my oven again!
+We are *finally* getting a break from the crazy heat here in Texas, which means I can actually use my oven again!
 YAY!

 It’s not quite cold enough to make a roast, so I decided to make these beautiful Mediterranean Stuffed Bell Peppers instead!